 When you find the NBA video you'd like to download from a video streaming site like YouTube, copy its video address.

-Get back to the NBA video downloader, turn it into the “download” tab by clicking the second icon at the top of the interface.
+Get back to the NBA video downloader, turn it into the “download” tab by clicking the third icon at the top of the interface.
 Paste the URL of the NBA video you copied into the download field.

 Click button to start the download process.
 Video information such as title, duration, and size will be displayed for your reference as well.
 The whole process only takes a few clicks and can’t be easier.

 Besides, you can click "File > Imput URLs" at the top main menu or repeat step 2 and step 3 for batch NBA videos download.

 Sometimes you might find that you can’t play NBA videos on your mobile device, iPad, QuickTime or anywhere.
 Cisdem Video Converter is here to help out.
 Just use its conversion feature to convert the video to MP4, MP3, MKV, or any file formats that suit your device.

 Click button to locate the folder that stores your downloaded NBA videos.
 Drag these videos to the "Convert" tab and choose targe format for each NBA video.

 iVideoMate is a computer-based video downloader, available on Windows 10/8/7/Vista/XP operating systems.
 It has intuitively been designed for ease of use.
 With it, You can download NBA videos from YouTube, Dailymotion, Google Videos, Hulu, AOL, MegaVideo, MyVideo, FunnyOrDie, and over 1000 video sharing websites.

 Step 1.
 First, install iVideoMate Video Downloader on your device and launch it.

 Step 2.
 Find the NBA video you wish to download and get the link.
 Copy its URL in the navigational bar.